MRI Technology: The new option for prostate diagnosis and treatment

 - Patients requiring prostate surgery or radiation therapy.

-What to Expect – the two step process
+What to Expect – Step 1

 Step 1: MR Imaging